Aluminium: 19th-century spelling and usage

+20th-century standardization and regional usage

+In 1925, the American Chemical Society adopted this spelling.

 The International Union of Pure and Applied Chemistry (IUPAC) adopted aluminium as the standard international name for the element in 1990.
 In 1993, they recognized aluminum as an acceptable variant; the most recent 2005 edition of the IUPAC nomenclature of inorganic chemistry also acknowledges this spelling.
 IUPAC official publications use the -ium spelling as primary, and they list both where it is appropriate.

+Both spellings have coexisted since.
+Their usage is currently regional: aluminum dominates in the United States and Canada; aluminium is prevalent in the rest of the English-speaking world.

+Other proposed names

+German physicist Ludwig Wilhelm Gilbert had proposed Thonerde-metall, after the German "Thonerde" for alumina, in his Annalen der Physik but that name never caught on at all even in Germany.
+American chemist Joseph W. Richards in 1891 found just one occurrence of argillium in Swedish, from the French "argille" for clay.

 Production and refinement

 The production of aluminium starts with the extraction of bauxite rock from the ground.
-The bauxite is processed and transformed using the Bayer process into alumina, which is then processed using the Hall–Héroult process, resulting in the final aluminium metal.
+The bauxite is processed and transformed using the Bayer process into alumina, which is then processed using the Hall–Héroult process, resulting in the final aluminium.

 Aluminium production is highly energy-consuming, and so the producers tend to locate smelters in places where electric power is both plentiful and inexpensive.
-As of 2019, the world's largest smelters of aluminium are located in China, India, Russia, Canada, and the United Arab Emirates, while China is by far the top producer of aluminium with a world share of fifty-five percent.
+Production of one kilogram of aluminium requires 7 kilograms of oil energy equivalent, as compared to 1.5 kilograms for steel and 2 kilograms for plastic.
+As of 2024, the world's largest producers of aluminium were China, India, Russia, Canada, and the United Arab Emirates, while China is by far the top producer of aluminium with a world share of over 55%.

 According to the International Resource Panel's Metal Stocks in Society report, the global per capita stock of aluminium in use in society (i.e. in cars, buildings, electronics, etc.) is 80 kg.
 Much of this is in more-developed countries (350–500 kg per capita) rather than less-developed countries (35 kg per capita).